1. What is New Hampshire Foreign LLC Registration?

 - Maintain accurate registered agent and office information with the New Hampshire Secretary of State

-- Keep the LLC in good standing in its formation jurisdiction
+- Keep the LLC in good standing in its your home state

 - Monitor New Hampshire tax registrations and filing obligations